 As the Miracle on the Han River continues to expand, South Korea represents one of the most interesting, and likely, least understood economy in the North Asian region.
-After the culmination of the Korean War, South Korea has evolved from one of the poorest countries in the world, into one of the richest, most active economic powerhouses of our generation.
-With one of the highest literacy rates in the world, South Korea has successfully produced some of the most major companies on the planet and has quickly become a focus of global consumption from electronics to K-Pop.
+After the culmination of the Korean War, South Korea has evolved from one of the poorest countries in the world, into one of the richest, and on of the most active economic powerhouses of our generation.
+With one of the highest literacy rates in the world, South Korea has successfully produced some of the most respected companies on the planet and has quickly become a focus of global consumption from electronics to K-Pop.

 However, South Korea has largely remained unknown to outsiders and financial institutions.
 With a heavy historic focus on domestic finance, opportunities to attract Korean investment into the global scene were relatively limited as South Korea remained focused on growth.
 However, that growth resulted in ever growing pensions and a new age of wealth generation that has found itself domestically isolated and non-diversified, with less and less growth opportunities.